Find out what’s on in the Pocklington and Market Weighton areas

 Nunburnholme

 ST JAMES’ CHURCH: Swinging Spring Concert with 1950s to 1980s music by the Middle 8 Singers at 7.30pm, admission including light refreshments is £5 on the door, children free.
-Raising funds for the Salvation Army supporting the homeless and PSPA for research into progressive supra nuclear palsy: a rare brain disease from which there is no known cause or cure.
+Raising funds for the Alzheimer’s Society.

 27 March